javitocor/Bing_search/README.md

 Clone the project unto your local machine cd into the folder, and run 'ruby ./bin/main.rb' command.

+You can change the website inside the 'search method' to get the information of any HTTP request.
 # Prerequisites
 - Get the latest version of Ruby